kaiquye/auth02/README.md

 #### Auth Context

-- The useR common token is saved in memory (variable or state) in the browser.
+- The user common token is saved in memory (variable or state) in the browser.
 Whenever the user reloads the page, a new request is made to the back-end accessing the refres-token route sent to the session by the cookie.
 If the session is still valid, a new short-lived token is returned.

 ```js